ikbal-hussain/AI-Resume-Builder/README.md

 ## ResumeFlow

 ResumeFlow is an online AI-powered resume builder that allows users to quickly and easily create and download professional resumes.
 It caters to job seekers by offering real-time content suggestions.
-The platform simplifies the resume creation process, ensuring a polished final product.
+The platform simplifies the resume creation process, ensuring a polished final product

 ## Project Type
 Frontend | Backend